SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/sign_convention.md

 ## Electrical

 Here we can see that a positive input current results in an increasing voltage.
-Note that the electrical domain uses pins `p` and `n` and each side of the source and energy storage components.
+Note that the electrical domain uses pins `p` and `n` at each side of the source and energy storage components.
 The direction of connection is not important here, only that a positive connector `p` connects with a negative connector `n`.

 ```@example sign_convention
 using ModelingToolkitStandardLibrary.Electrical